abatilo/sanic-swagger/README.md

 You'll now have a Swagger UI at the URL `/swagger`.
 Your routes will be automatically categorized by their blueprints.
 This is the default usage, but more advanced usage can be seen.
 Keep reading!

+_Note_: the `swagger_blueprint` is awesome but sometimes you don't want it open-wide for whatever reason you have (security, etc), so you can make it available only if running with `debug=True`, for example.
+That's how I actually use it :smile:

 ## [typing](https://docs.python.org/3/library/typing.html)

 Since `sanic-attrs` is, of course, based on `attrs` and the Python target version is 3.5+, most of the typing definitions for your model will be made entirely using Python types, either global ones or from the `typing` library.
-Also, `enums` are supported as well :smiley:
+Also, `enums` are supported as well! :sparkles:

 Here's the types supported (so far):